ashlippert/Lab-2/For Good Measure.md

 1. **Series Circuit Assembly:**

    The circuit constructed for this portion of the lab is described by the following schematic in Figure 1.
 The 1kΩ (R1), 2.2kΩ (R2), and 5.1kΩ (R3) resistors were placed in series on the protoboard, then the leads of the resistors were trimmed down using wire cutters and folded against the protoboard.
+Be sure to verify the resistor values using the DMM before soldering any resistors into the protoboard.

 <div align="center">
   <img src="Schematic1" alt="Schematic 1" width="400">
   <p><b>Figure 1:</b> Schematic describing the series resistor circuit built for part 1 of this lab.</p>
 </div>

-   Once the circuit was verified to be correct, we used the soldering station set to 650 degress to solder the resistors to the protoboard.
+   Once the circuit was verified to be correct, we used the soldering station set to 640 degrees to solder the resistors to the protoboard.
 The soldering technique we used can be described by the following diagram from Techspray.

  <div align="center">
   <img src="hand solder diagram.jpg" alt="Technique for Soldering" width="400">